 34. Forget Me Not (Myosotis)

 Forget Me Not is the common name for plants in the genus Myosotis which gets its name from the Greek word for “mouse ear” because their slightly fuzzy leaves resemble the shape of the petite mammal’s ears.
-These flowers produce sweet, little five-petaled blossoms with bright-yellow centers and their pastel colors range from pink to blue.
+These flowers produce sweet, little five-petaled blossoms with bright-yellow centers, and their pastel colors range from pink to blue.
 This biennial plant needs two full years to complete its blooming cycle and to reseed.
-However, once they’re established in a garden, they’ll reseed and bloom abundantly each spring.
+However, once they’re established in a garden, they’ll reseed and bloom each spring abundantly.

 35. Foxglove (Digitalis)